Ferries from

 Croatia to Unije Island

-The fastest ferry from Croatia to Unije Island is in 25 minutes on the Susak to Unije ferry with Krilo Kapetan Luka.
+The fastest ferry from Croatia to Unije Island is in 1 hour 5 minutes on the Mali Losinj to Unije ferry with Krilo Kapetan Luka.

 No, currently you can not take a car on the ferry from Croatia to Unije Island.

-The distance between Croatia and Unije Island is 9 miles (15km) and 8 nautical miles.
+The distance between Croatia and Unije Island is 16 miles (26km) and 14 nautical miles.

 Croatia to Unije Island ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.

-Susak to Unije ferry ferries sail about 3 times weekly with a sailing time of 25 minutes.
+Zadar to Unije ferry ferries sail about 4 times weekly with a sailing time of 3 hours 30 minutes.

 For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
 Visit our special offers page to take advantage of all the latest ferry discounts.